cms-opendata-workshop/workshop-lesson-docker-preexercises/_episodes/03-testing-docker-for-cms-opendata.md

 ## Checkout a git repository

+Give this part a shot *if* you are confident with git and Github.

 We assume that you have configured your *local* machine to be able to access Github and have setup your machine to use the [ssh keys](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).
 If you have, then the above instructions are mounting your local